Plantlyfe/Network-Monitoring/README.md

 # Network Monitoring with Zabbix and Splunk

 This repository provides a complete overview to my network monitoring solution using **Zabbix** and **Splunk** to monitor key metrics of network devices.
-The project involved Linux server configuration and installation, SNMP configuration, and creating custom monitoring templates for key network parameters.
+The project involved Linux server configuration and installation, SNMP configuration, software installation on workstations and creating custom monitoring templates for key network parameters.

 ## **Zabbix for SNMP Monitoring**
 - Installed Zabbix on Ubuntu Server VM and installed Zabbix agent on both Linux servers & client work stations.